Best Places to Eat in Edinburgh: Traditional Scottish Food and Where to Find It

 The Mitre Bar: Cullen Skink and 60/80 Shilling Beer

-The Mitre Bar sits right on the Royal Mile, making it an easy stop if you are exploring the Old Town.
+The Mitre Bar is located right on the Royal Mile, making it an easy stop if you are exploring the Old Town.
 We ordered the classic Cullen Skink, a creamy soup made with smoked haddock, potatoes, and onions.
 It was rich and filling, perfect for a cold evening or a rainy late summer day.
 We love to try local fish soup around the world and this one did not disappoint.
 In fact, this was the first of many times we had it on our trip to Scotland

 To go with it, we tried 60 Shilling and 80 Shilling beers, two traditional Scottish styles.
 The names come from the old system of taxing beer in Scotland, when brews were priced according to strength.
 A lighter ale would be taxed at 60 shillings a barrel, while a stronger, maltier one would cost 80 shillings or more.
 The 60 Shilling was lighter and easy to drink, while the 80 Shilling had more body and depth, which paired well with hearty pub food.